lukdav/RUD-Band/README.md

 Media Page (Bottom)
 ![Media Page - Bottom](assets/mockups/media-bottom.png)

+The decision to include a contact page (and form) was decided following the construction of the mockups.
+It was felt unnecessary to design a mockup for the contact page as it would use similar background and layouts.

 ---

 ## Features

-#### Existing Features
+### Existing Features

 Every page will have the same navigation bar at the top and footer at the bottom.

 The Home page:
-- a welcome promoting the new album.
+- A welcome promoting the new album.
 Links will allow users to download the album from external sites.
-- Reviews section will give an insight into the reception from professional journalists.
+- 'Reviews' section will give an insight into the reception from professional journalists.
-- A Tour Schedule will allow users to view dates and locations of upcoming live show with a link to buy tickets on an extarnal site.
+- A 'Tour' Schedule will allow users to view dates and locations of upcoming live shows with a link to buy tickets from an extarnal site.

 The About page:
-- will include a brief history of the band, from its origins to its present success.
+- Will include a brief history of the band, from its origins to its present progress/successes.
-- has a picture of the band together to give the user an idea of the band's line-up.
+- Has a picture of the band together to give the user an idea of the band's line-up.
-- Each member of the band will have a short biography to explain their band role, history and influences.
+- Each member of the band will have a short biography to explain their role in the band, their history and influences.
 - Each band member will have a profile picture to accompany the biography to give the user further information.

 The Media page:
-- A selection of photographs from live shows will give the user a feel of the band's level of performance.
+- Will include a selection of photographs from live shows to give the user a feel of the band's level of performance.
-- Two videos of live performances will be included to give the user direct access to content.
+- Will also include two videos of live performances to give the user direct access to content.

 The Contact page:
-- It will provide a method of contacting the band and its management via a contact form.
+- Will provide a method of contacting the band and its management via a contact form.

-Sign Up button:
+The Sign Up button:
-- A sign up to become a member is included on larger devices to enhance the user experience by providing exclusive content upon becoming a member.
+- Will appear on larger devices to encourage users to become a member to enhance the user experience by providing exclusive content.
 - The sign up form will open in a modal.

-#### Yet to be Implemented
+### Yet to be Implemented

-Sign up form:
+Sign up form/modal:
-- The sign up form will also be provided on mobile devices.
+- Will also be provided on smaller/mobile devices.

 A Member's page:
 - will provide exclusive content to users who have signed up.